 Finally, commonsense is prevailing and there is now sufficient political will in Victoria to introduce medical marijuana as a treatment for a range of illnesses.

 This will be the driver for a national introduction.

 The Victorian health minister, David Davis, has announced he will amend the law to allow clinical trials of medical cannabis, days after the opposition leader, Daniel Andrews, announced he would seek to legalise the drug if elected in November.

 Hopefully this will end the stalemate surrounding the legitimate use of medical marijuana which has constituents that are low in addictiveness and do not give the “highs” associated with street marijuana.

-Andrews recently announced Labor would seek advice from the Victorian Law Reform Commission on the prescription, manufacture and distribution of medical cannabis, though he ruled out legalising recreational use of the drug.
+Andrews recently announced Labor would seek advice from the Victorian Law Reform Commission on the prescription, manufacture and distribution of medical cannabis (check out Chicago cannabis industry lawyers Davis Legal, PLLC for legal issues), though he ruled out legalising recreational use of the drug.